jdegoes/jdegoes.github.io/_posts/2025-04-01-leaving-atheism-for-good.md

 I couldn't see it, but my atheism and the way my life philosophy affected my views, behavior, roles, and relationships gave birth to and nourished the trauma.

 I did not recover from these dark days for many years.
 As this process ran its logical conclusion, the last of my connections to Christianity were severed.
-In the aftermath, I understood the implications of my naturalism and reductionism.
+In the aftermath, I viscerally understood the implications of my naturalism and reductionism.

 In a world where everything is matter and energy—and nothing but matter and energy—there is no right or wrong, no obligation or responsibility, no higher purpose and no meaning to anything.
 Everything reduces to the question: what _do I want right now?_

 I followed this path straight into divorce and my own mid-life crisis.

-Despite doing whatever I wanted whenever I wanted it, I never felt more lost in my entire life.
+Despite doing whatever I wanted, whenever I wanted it, I never felt more lost in my entire life.
 Waves tossed me here and there and every wind carried me about.

 Even as the foundations of my behavior and values crumbled beneath me, the final cornerstone of my identity began to fracture: the intellectual superiority of my atheist worldview.